AI Write: The Ultimate Guide for Beginners in 2026

 • Indicate required formality level and any specific elements to include

 I tried using AI to write a sensitive email to a client about a project delay last month.
 I gave the AI context about our relationship, explained the situation, and requested a diplomatic but honest approach.
 The result was surprisingly nuanced—it addressed the issue directly while maintaining a positive, solution-focused tone.
+What impressed me most was the AI's ability to suggest multiple versions with different approaches, allowing me to choose the one that felt most authentic to the situation.

 Technical and Specialized Content